top of page

 • Keeping up to date with the skills, qualifications and insurance in performing arts.

-• Being an excellent role model – this includes not smoking or drinking alcohol in the company of young
+• Being an excellent role model – this includes not smoking or drinking alcohol in the company of young people, always aiming to speak in a positive manner and remembering that building confidence and ensuring the child is having a positive experience is always the main aim.

 • Giving enthusiastic and constructive feedback rather than negative criticism

-• Keeping a written record of any injury that occurs, along with the details of any treatment given in an
+• Keeping a written record of any injury that occurs, along with the details of any treatment given in an accident report book.

 • Informing parents if any child is taken ill or injured during class.

-• Never offering or allowing children to be transported home or to events in teachers cars.
+• Never offering or allowing children to be transported home or to events in teachers’ cars.

-• Allowing all students to have a cell phone on-site (in their bag) so that they can have easy
+• Allowing all students to have a cell phone on-site (in their bag) so that they can have easy communication with parents/guardians at all times

 • Engage in rough, physical or sexually provocative games